Who are you and where are you from?

 What does the human eat?

-Vegetables: Broccoli, cauliflower, spinach, green beans, garlic, leafy green vegetables (except lettuce), zucchini, squash, kabocha squash, chayote squash, celery, spinach, acorn squash, potatoes
+Vegetables: Broccoli, cauliflower, spinach, green beans, garlic, leafy green vegetables (except lettuce), zucchini, squash, kabocha squash, chayote squash, celery, spinach, acorn squash, potatoes, brussel sprouts, spinach, yellow or white onions.

 Where do you get water?